onflow/kitty-items/README.md

 ## 😺 What are Kitty Items?

-Items are hats for your cats, but under the hood they're non-fungible tokens stored on the Flow blockchain.
+Items are hats for your cats, but under the hood they're [non-fungible tokens (NFTs)](https://github.com/onflow/flow-nft) stored on the Flow blockchain.

 Items can be purchased from the marketplace with fungible tokens.
 In the future you'll be able to add them to [Ethereum CryptoKitties](https://www.cryptokitties.co/) with ownership validated by an oracle.